 Aquatic therapy for healthy pets

-Our Hydrotherapy Clinic is headed by Kimberley Hassell, a registered canine hydrotherapist with a certificate in hydrotherapy for small animals.
-Kim organises and overseas the treatment plans of all our hydrotherapy patients.
+Our hydrotherapy clinic is headed by Lee Smith , a level 3 diploma holder in small animal hydrotherapy.
+Lee organises and overseas the treatment plans of all our hydrotherapy patients.
 Each animal will undergo an initial assessment from which an individual and dynamic programme of rehabilitation is planned.
-She will regularly update your vet on progress made and adjust the treatment plan accordingly.
+He will regularly update your vet on progress made and adjust the treatment plan accordingly.

 Hydrotherapy is controlled exercise in warm water for rehabilitation, health promotion, or as treatment for a medical condition.
 Animals benefit in a number of ways: hydrotherapy builds muscle and cardiovascular strength and helps manage pain, it increases blood flow in the soft tissues and so encourages healing and mobility in joints and slows the progression of degenerative diseases.

 Professionally delivered, hydrotherapy can help with a range of conditions, injuries, diseases and debilitating conditions.
 It’s most commonly used to treat dogs, but other animals also benefit from this therapy including, cats, guinea pigs and rabbits.

 - Muscle weakness and decreased movement in old age

 - Strengthening and conditioning of performance and working animals

 - Maintenance of degenerative conditions including hip and elbow dysplasia and arthritis

 - Hydrotherapy is lots of fun too and can help pets with their cardiovascular fitness